Health Care Reform

 - Look at a Fact Sheet on new rights.

-Covered California will make it easier to compare plans and find one you can afford.
-You can estimate the cost of your health plan premium at www.coveredca.com.
+- Covered California makes it easier to compare plans and find one you can afford.
+You can preview plans, estimate the cost of your plan premium, and apply for a plan through www.coveredca.com.

 View OPA’s new series of videos on health care change in California: